WorkHard19x/LionReview/README.md

 - Server-side Languages (Python Flask): Handles server-side logic, data processing, and communication with databases.
 Flask, a Python web framework, provides a lightweight and flexible platform for building web applications, allowing you to create dynamic content, handle user requests, and manage session data effectively
 - Databases(MongoDB): Stores user registration information in a NoSQL document database
 - MongoDB (handled by Flask-PyMongo): Store user information such as name, email, hashed password, registration, time, etc
-- Flask_mail:
-    - Integrates email functionality into your Flask application, enabling the sending of emails such as visitor's contracts to Gmail
-    - Implement email verification with registration, ensuring active and valid user emails
-    - Forget-password feature with two-factor authentication (2FA), requiring users to enter a verification code for added security
 - Flask sessions: Store user authentication state and information between requests
 - Bcrypt (handled by Passlib): Securely hash user passwords before storing them in the database